Santiago Introduction Walking Tour (Self Guided), Santiago

 2) Paseo Ahumada (Ahumada Promenade)

-Paseo Ahumada is a four-block-long pedestrian-only street used by two and a half million pedestrians each year.
+Ahumada Promenade is a four-block-long pedestrian-only street used by two and a half million pedestrians each year.
 Here, you'll find historic buildings, shops, and restaurants.
-The highlight of a walk along Paseo Ahumada is watching busy Santiagans go about their daily life.
+The highlight of a walk along Ahumada Promenade is watching busy Santiagans go about their daily life.
 Immerse yourself in city culture as locals travel from their offices, grab lunch, and go shopping.

-The Banco de Chile building is one of the historic buildings found along Paseo Ahumada.
+The Bank of Chile building is one of the historic buildings found along Ahumada Promenade.
 The 1926 building is a gorgeous example of Beaux-Arts-style architecture.
 Classical columns create an imposing effect, while the ironwork gives the building an ornate look.

 As you walk, stop at one of the popular mote con huesillo stands.
 You'll enjoy this popular local drink made with a sweet peach punch and wheat.

-The Banco de Chile building is one of the historic buildings found along Paseo Ahumada.
+The Bank of Chile building is one of the historic buildings found along Ahumada Promenade.
 The 1926 building is a gorgeous example of Beaux-Arts-style architecture.
 Classical columns create an imposing effect, while the ironwork gives the building an ornate look.

 As you walk, stop at one of the popular mote con huesillo stands.
 You'll enjoy this popular local drink made with a sweet peach punch and wheat.

-The Plaza de la Constitución is named in recognition of the ten Chilean constitutions.
-The square is surrounded by government buildings such as the Ministry of Foreign Affairs, the Ministry of Finance, the Ministry of Justice, the Municipality of Santiago, and the Chilean Central Bank.
-The square was updated in 1983 with paths, a grassy area, trees, and an underground parking lot.
+Constitution Square is named in recognition of Chile’s ten constitutions.
+The square is surrounded by key government buildings such as the Ministry of Foreign Affairs, the Ministry of Finance, the Ministry of Justice, the Municipality of Santiago, and the Chilean Central Bank.
+It was renovated in 1983, adding new paths, grassy areas, trees, and an underground parking lot.

-The La Moneda Palace dominates the square and is the seat of government.
-In front of the La Moneda Palace, there are flags representing 12 different regions of Chile.
-Don't miss the changing of the guard, which takes place every other day at 10:00 am in front of the flags.
+The La Moneda Palace dominates the square and serves as the seat of government.
+In front of the palace, visitors can see flags representing Chile’s 12 regions.
+Don’t miss the Changing of the Guard, which takes place every other day at 10:00 a.m. in front of the flags — a colorful display of national tradition and ceremony.

-The La Moneda Palace dominates the square and is the seat of government.
-In front of the La Moneda Palace, there are flags representing 12 different regions of Chile.
-Don't miss the changing of the guard, which takes place every other day at 10:00 am in front of the flags.
+The La Moneda Palace dominates the square and serves as the seat of government.
+In front of the palace, visitors can see flags representing Chile’s 12 regions.
+Don’t miss the Changing of the Guard, which takes place every other day at 10:00 a.m. in front of the flags — a colorful display of national tradition and ceremony.

 4) Pre-Columbian Art Museum (must see)